aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/adjust-pdf-page-size/_index.md

 - **Improve readability:** Avoid excessive white space or cramped text.
 - **Dynamic documents:** Automatically fit wide tables or images without manual calculations.

+## When should you use this approach?
+If you are generating invoices, product catalogs, or technical manuals where the layout must stay consistent across devices and printers, adjusting the PDF page size ensures that the output looks exactly as intended.
+It’s also handy when you have wide tables or graphics that would otherwise be truncated.

 ## Prerequisites
 Before you start, make sure you have: